 - Tires: Giant S-R3 AC, 700x32c, puncture protect

 Liv Avail AR 4 is a hidden gem.
-It offers an excellent price-value ratio that makes it one of the best road bikes for women in this price range.
+It offers an excellent value-for-money ratio, making it one of the best road bikes for women in this price range.

 Avail AR 4 comes with mechanical disc brakes that will stop you in wet conditions or long descents within the blink of an eye.
 Well, not as fast, of course, but you know what I mean – they are effective.

-The carbon fork provides stiffness yet a good amount of comfort because it will absorb road vibrations.
+The carbon fork provides stiffness and a good amount of comfort by absorbing road vibrations.

 Probably the only downside is the Shimano Claris groupset that offers 2x8spd.
 It would be great if AR 4 came with Shimano Sora or Tiagra.
-But these groupsets are rare in this price range.
-So, if you want a better groupset with a wider gear selection and lower weight, you have to pay more for Liv Avail AR 3.
+But these groupsets are rare at this price.
+So, if you want a better groupset with a wider gear selection and lower weight, you have to pay more for the Liv Avail AR 3.

-For under $1000, Liv Avail AR 4 is a good bargain.
+For under $1000, the Liv Avail AR 4 is a good bargain.
 Do you agree?

 Trek Domane AL 2